 - 1. Development of a Recommendation for the agency-to-agency exchange of orbit (trajectory) data.
 Deliverable: ODM Blue Book; - 2.
 Development of a Recommendation for the agency-to-agency exchange of tracking data.
 Deliverable: Green Book and Red Book; - 3.
 Development of a Recommendation for the agency-to-agency exchange of spacecraft attitude data.
 Deliverable: Green Book and Red Book; - 4.
 Specification of NAV-related requirements for a future, comprehensive object identification scheme.
 Deliverable: NAV White Paper on Object Identification Requirements; - 5.
 Specification of NAV-related requirements associated with timing issues being addressed by another WG.
-Deliverable: Nav White Paper on timing issues to Time Services Architecture WG (whichever deals with time).
+Deliverable: NAV White Paper on timing issues to Time Services Architecture WG (whichever deals with time).

-Date Milestone 19 May 2003 WG chartered and active.
-May - January 2004 Complete the Orbit Data Message RB to achieve BB status.
-May - July 2003 Finalize a proposal for Spacecraft and Other Object ID requirements.
-May - Dec 2003.
-Complete concept of operations for timing services

-May - Dec 2003 Complete description of operational characteristics for tracking data exchanges.
-2004 - 2005 Develop new Recommendations for tracking and attitude data messages.
-Add XML schema to Orbit Data Messages RB.
+Date Milestone May 2003 WG chartered and active May-January 2004 Complete the Orbit Data Message Red Book to achieve Blue Book status May-July 2003 Finalize a proposal for spacecraft and other object identification requirements May-December 2003 Complete concept of operations for timing services May-December 2003 Complete description of operational characteristics for tracking data exchanges 2004-2005 Develop new Recommendations for tracking and attitude data messages.
+Add XML schema to Orbit Data Messages Red Book